Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 * [`XboxOneGampadiOS`](../api/UnityEngine.InputSystem.iOS.XboxOneGampadiOS.html): An Xbox One controller connected to an iOS Device via Bluetooth.
 Requires iOS 13 or higher.

->__Note__:
+> [!NOTE]
->* XInput controllers on Mac currently require the installation of the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
+> * XInput controllers on Mac currently require the installation of the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
 This driver only supports USB connections, and doesn't support wireless dongles.
 However, the latest generation of Xbox One controllers natively support Bluetooth.
 Macs natively support these controllers as HIDs without any additional drivers when connected via Bluetooth.
->* Unity supports Xbox controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) Devices, and doesn't support rumble or any other Xbox-specific functionality.
+> * Unity supports Xbox controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) Devices, and doesn't support rumble or any other Xbox-specific functionality.

 ## Switch controllers

 The Input System support Switch Pro controllers on desktop computers via the [`SwitchProControllerHID`](../api/UnityEngine.InputSystem.Switch.SwitchProControllerHID.html) class, which implements basic gamepad functionality.

+> [!NOTE]
->__Note__: This support does not currently work for Switch Pro controllers connected via wired USB.
+> This support does not currently work for Switch Pro controllers connected via wired USB.
 Instead, the Switch Pro controller *must* be connected via Bluetooth.
 This is due to the controller using a prioprietary communication protocol on top of HID which does not allow treating the controller like any other HID.

+> [!NOTE]
->__Note__: Switch Joy-Cons are not currently supported on desktop.
+> Switch Joy-Cons are not currently supported on desktop.

 ## Cursor Control